 Table 7 shows investors respond negatively to announcements of property disposals during the recession period.
-The day zero average abnormal return is -0.5%, but is statistically insignificant at any level.
+The day zero average abnormal return is -0.5% but is statistically insignificant at any level.
 The ARs on day -35, day -32, day -29, day -26 and day -5 are significantly different from zero at 0.05 level whilst day -24 is significantly different from zero at 0.01 level.
 After the announcement date, day 15 is significantly different from zero at the 0.01 level.
 Day 16 and day 23 are significantly different from zero at the 0.05 level.

 The market reaction seems to have started as far back as 35 days prior to the announcement day.
-Information leakage appeared to have occurred prior to the announcement date.
-Property disposals require a lengthy period of negotiation, and buyers and sellers and the process involves many parties (e.g. valuers, estate agents, merchant bankers, lawyers, accountants etc.), hence the possibility of information leakage.
+Information leakage appeared to have occur prior to the announcement date.
+Property disposals require a lengthy period of negotiation buyers and sellers and the process involves many parties (e.g. valuers, estate agents, merchant bankers, lawyers, accountants etc.), hence the possibility of information leakage.

-On the announcement date, the CAR is a loss of 14.2% to shareholders.
+On the announcement date the CAR is a loss of 14.2% to shareholders.
 The magnitude of loss is large and is contrary to conventional wisdom that sell-offs are significantly positive to shareholders wealth.
 Studies by Owers and Rogers (1986), Jain (1985) and Glascock, Davidson and Sirmans (1991) have shown that property disposals are positive corporate actions that bring forth positive price reactions.

 Figure 2 presents the plot of CAR around the property disposal announcement day.
-Overall, the cumulative abnormal returns for the recession period have negative values and the figure shows a negative trending CAR, unlike the buoyant period.
+Overall the cumulative abnormal returns for the recession period have negative values and the figure shows a negative trending CAR unlike the buoyant period.

-Figure 2: Plot of Cumulative Abnormal Returns Around Property Disposal Announcements on Bursa Malaysia from 1992 to 1996
+Figure 1 : Plot of Cumulative Abnormal Returns Around Property Disposal Announcements on Bursa Malaysia from 1992 to 1996; n=58 level for the window (-40,+1) and 0.01 level for (-30,+1), (-20,+1) and (-10,+1), (-5, +1).

-Table 8 shows the CAR over different cumulative periods.
-The CARs for window (-1, +1) for both periods are significant at the 0.001 level.
-For the crisis period, the CARs before the announcement day are negative and are statistically significantly at 0.05 level for the window (-40,+1) and 0.01 level for (-30,+1), (-20,+1) and (-10,+1), (-5, +1).
 For the post announcement day period, the CARs are also negative and are statistically significant at the 0.001 level.